ahmadjawidjami/ahmadjawidjami/README.md

 # Jawid

-Senior blockchain security auditor with a strong software engineering background and over a decade of experience analyzing complex systems.
-Active Ethereum contributor since 2016, with 4+ years of professional experience conducting protocol and smart contract security audits.
+Senior blockchain security engineer and auditor with over a decade of experience analyzing complex systems.
+Active Ethereum contributor since 2016, with 4+ years of professional experience assessing protocol and smart contract security across multiple blockchain ecosystems.

-Currently a Senior Security Auditor at Defense [by Thesis], and previously a Security Auditor at Least Authority, with audits of 40+ projects spanning smart contract systems, cross-chain infrastructure, and protocol-level designs across multiple blockchain ecosystems.
+Currently a Senior Security Auditor at Defense [by Thesis], previously at Least Authority, contributing to security assessments of 40+ projects spanning smart contracts, cross-chain infrastructure, and protocol-level architectures.

-Specializes in identifying deep, protocol-level issues rather than surface-level defects through rigorous reasoning about system design, state transitions, and adversarial edge cases.
-Audit methodology combines meticulous line-by-line code review, documentation and design analysis, and direct engagement with protocol teams to uncover subtle, high-impact vulnerabilities.
+Focused on identifying systemic and protocol-level vulnerabilities through rigorous reasoning about trust boundaries, state transitions, economic assumptions, and adversarial edge cases.
+Combines detailed code analysis with architecture review and direct collaboration with protocol teams to uncover subtle, high-impact risks.

-Particularly interested in the security, correctness, and privacy properties of decentralized systems and their application to financial infrastructure.
+Particularly interested in the security, correctness, and privacy properties of decentralized financial infrastructure.

-Selected smart contract and protocol security audit reports are listed below.

-## Public Audits:
+## Public Security Assessments:

-### Selected High-Impact Findings — Public Audits
+### Selected High-Impact Findings:

 1. **Duplicate Liquidations Can Drain Protocol Assets**